oauthstuff/app2app-evolution/README.md

 that opens an in-app browser session powered by Safari.
 Hereby it is possible to use existing session cookies from the Safari browser.
-To redirect back to the app, the app specifies a custom scheme before launching the browser.
-If the browser is redirected to the custom scheme the browser will exit and give the URL back to the app.
+To redirect back to the app, the app specifies a claimed https url before launching the browser.
+If the browser is redirected to the claimed https url the browser will exit and give the URL back to the app.
-JJH: did you consider using a claimed https url instead of custom scheme?
-Both will work, but I have a feeling the claimed https url has better security properties, and I can't see any advantage to a custom scheme. https://tools.ietf.org/html/bcp212#section-7.2 says we "SHOULD" use claimed urls when possible. requiring/allowing clients to register custom schemes seems unnecessary and probably just have a custom scheme registered for a client opens an attack surface.

 ## Limitations on iOS

 If the user normally uses a browser other than the system Safari, it is at best difficult to return them to that browser in the web2app flow, and to send them to that browser in the app2web flow.

 iOS14 should improve this situation by adding a [system level preference where the user can select an alternative browser](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content/preparing_your_app_to_be_the_default_browser_or_email_client) - however the alternative browser will not be able to share cookies/sessions with the system Safari, and it is currently believed that ASWebAuthenticationSession will always be handled by the system Safari.

-JJH: I wonder if alternative browsers handle links that are claimed by apps properly - Apple mention universal links in above url, but don't appear to require alternate browsers to support them
+Unfortunately the rules for alternate browsers do not currently seem to require them to implement Universal Links, nor to provide a similar user experience to Safari if they do support them.

+iOS requires apps are signed using an extra permission that is manually granted by Apple before they can become the default browser, so it seems we can trust that the default browser is generally not malicious.

 For the OAuth client / relying party, if flows starting in both app and mobile web are supported, it's probably best to use different redirect uris depending on whether the flow starts in the app or in the mobile web browser, so there is a higher change the flow ends up back where the user started.
 (By contrast, the OAuth server / OpenID Provider should generally not use different urls for it's authorization endpoint for the web vs app flows, as there is no standard way to publish the alternate URL.)